802.1Q Native VLAN on Cisco IOS Switch

 Here we have a trunk that carries VLANs 5 6 and 10 and has a native VLAN of 99.
 Hosts A and B will be able to communicate, but hosts C and D will not.
 This is because only traffic on VLANs 5 6 and 10 will be sent out of the corresponding trunk ports and not VLAN 99 traffic.
 The native VLAN traffic will never be sent out of a trunk port.
 It only tells the trunk port what to do with incoming untagged frames.

-In order for C and D to communicate, you must allow VLAN 99 on the trunk, and thus VLAN 99 traffic will be tagged just like all other traffic.
+In order for C and D to communicate, you must allow VLAN 99 on the trunk, and if you do so, their communication will take place using untagged frames.

 The above description has to do with data plane traffic.
 Control plane traffic on the other hand will use the native VLAN across trunks by sending untagged frames from trunk ports.
 But this is limited only to control plane traffic.
 (I actually labbed this up to confirm).